Raphire/SusAlert/README.md

 # SusAlert
-SusAlert is an alt1 toolkit plugin for the croesus fight, it keeps track of croesus' attacks and warns you before they happen.
+SusAlert is an alt1 toolkit app for the croesus fight, it keeps track of croesus' attacks and warns you before they happen.

 **Please note that this plugin is still in a pre-release state and may contain bugs.**